soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Technology

-- GeoNetwork includes an authoring environment with web forms and a dashboard to create and monitor harvesters.
+- **GeoNetwork** includes an authoring environment with web forms and a dashboard to create and monitor harvesters.
-- pycsw includes capabilities to harvest remote sources, it does not include a dashboard to create and monitor harvesters
+- **pycsw** includes capabilities to harvest remote sources, it does not include a dashboard to create and monitor harvesters
-- A Git based participatory metadata workflow as introduced in EJP Soil
+- A **Git** based participatory metadata workflow as introduced in EJP Soil
-    - Users should be endorsed to register their metadata via known repositories, such as zenodo, cordis, inspire, ... at most register the identifier (DOI, CSW) of the record at EUSO, metadata will be mirrored from those locations at intervals
+    - Users should be endorsed to register their metadata via known repositories, such as Zenodo, CORDIS, INSPIRE, ... at most register the identifier (DOI, CSW) of the record at EUSO, metadata will be mirrored from those locations at intervals
     - Data can be maintained in a Git Repository, such as the [EJP Soil repository](https://github.com/ejpsoil/ejpsoildatahub/tree/main/datasets), preferably using a readably serialisation, such as YML
     - In EJP Soil we experiment with the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf/) format (MCF), a subset of iso19139
     - A web editor for MCF is available at [osgeo.github.io](https://osgeo.github.io/mdme)